-Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 19 of this prospectus and the risk factors in the documents incorporated by reference in this prospectus.
+Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 18 of this prospectus and the risk factors in the documents incorporated by reference in this prospectus.

 PER SHARE TOTAL

 Public offering price \$ \$

 Underwriting discount (1) \$ \$

-Proceeds, before expenses, to us \$ \$

 Proceeds, before expenses, to the selling stockholders \$ \$

-See "Underwriting" for a description of the compensation payable to the underwriters.
+(1) See "Underwriting" for a description of the compensation payable to the underwriters.

-The selling stockholders have granted the underwriters an option exercisable for 30 days after the date of this prospectus, to purchase, from time of time, in whole or in part, up to an aggregate of shares from the selling stockholders at the public offering price less underwriting discounts and commissions.
+The selling stockholders have granted the underwriters an option exercisable for 30 days after the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of shares from the selling stockholders at the public offering price less underwriting discounts and commissions.